Leonardo Fariña: Accusations and investigations

-On April 14, 2013, Periodismo para todos (Journalism for All), an investigative-journalism series on Argentinian TV hosted by Jorge Lanata, presented an episode entitled “The K money trail” that included hidden-camera footage on which Fariña described in detail the financial maneuvers whereby Lázaro Báez, a businessman close to the Kirchners, managed to transfer about 55 million euros from Argentina to Switzerland.
-Fariña said he had aided in this money-laundering operation, and it was established that the link between Báez and Fariña was Molinari, who was described as the “protector” of Fariña.
+On 14 April 2013, Periodismo para todos (Journalism for All), an investigative-journalism series on Argentinian TV hosted by Jorge Lanata, presented an episode entitled "The K money trail" that included hidden-camera footage on which Fariña described in detail the financial manoeuvres whereby Lázaro Báez, a businessman close to the Kirchners, managed to transfer about 55 million euros from Argentina to Switzerland.
+Fariña said he had aided in this money-laundering operation, and it was established that the link between Báez and Fariña was Molinari, who was described as the "protector" of Fariña.

-Fariña claimed in an April 16 interview on the Intrusos program, hosted by Jorge Rial, that he was not involved in money laundering.
-He called Lanata an “anti-government operator” and accused him of “haughty arrogance.”
+Fariña claimed in a 16 April interview on the Intrusos program, hosted by Jorge Rial, that he was not involved in money laundering.
+He called Lanata an "anti-government operator" and accused him of "haughty arrogance."
 Fariña said that he had met Báez's son Martin through his work as a financial advisor to Austral Construcciones SA, that he had thereafter held meetings with the elder Báez and given him advice, and that he had subsequently met Néstor Kirchner through Báez.
-Fariña also maintained that he had known all along that he was being recorded on the Lanata show: “Lanata wanted fiction, so I gave him fiction,” he claimed.
-In reply to Fariña, Lanata said: “I love everything you’re saying…because it enhances what we will show next Sunday.”
+Fariña also maintained that he had known all along that he was being recorded on the Lanata show: "Lanata wanted fiction, so I gave him fiction," he claimed.
+In reply to Fariña, Lanata said: "I love everything you're saying…because it enhances what we will show next Sunday."

-On April 17, 2013, La Nación stated that Fariña had been the subject of an official report, issued a year and a half earlier, on a “suspicious operation.”
+On 17 April 2013, La Nación stated that Fariña had been the subject of an official report, issued a year and a half earlier, on a "suspicious operation."
 On the same date, La Nación reported that in November 2010, at a meeting with a company involved with a multibillion hydroelectric project, Fariña had been presented as a representative of the Development Bank of China, and, to the surprise of his interlocutors, had exhibited knowledge of information that was supposedly known only to the Ministry of Strategic Planning.
-Also on April 17, La Nación reported that on March 10, Federal Judge Adolfo Ziulu, in response to a complaint by the tax authorities, had issued a restraint on alienation of properties against Fariña in the amount of 314,686.52 pesos (US$38,000).
+Also on 17 April, La Nación reported that on March 10, Federal Judge Adolfo Ziulu, in response to a complaint by the tax authorities, had issued a restraint on alienation of properties against Fariña in the amount of 314,686.52 pesos (US$38,000).
 It was additionally reported on April 17 that Fariña had again been caught on hidden camera, this time on the Rial program, during which he had been recorded while the program was on a commercial break.
-Fariña said during this break that he did not talk about his business activities to his wife “because it’s a danger.”
+Fariña said during this break that he did not talk about his business activities to his wife "because it's a danger."